 - By default, it displays you Zone 1 through Zone 5.
 For ‘Work,’ you can choose Zone 4 / Zone 5 and for ‘Recovery,’ choose Zone 2.

-- You can also choose a custom heart rate zone by manually setting up the Lower Limit and Upper limit.
+- You can also choose a custom heart rate zone by manually setting up the Lower and Upper limits.